calebthewood/calebthewood/README.md

 ## Welcome
 I'm a full stack developer.
-I work primarily in the JavaScript and Python ecosystems.
-Take a look around, and send me an email if you have any questions.
+I work primarily in the JavaScript (Node, Express, React) and Python (Flask) ecosystems.

 - 👋 Hi, I’m @calebthewood
-- 👀 Check out my relaunched [personal site v2](https://www.calebwood.dev/)
+- 👀 Check out my relaunched [personal site](https://www.calebwood.dev/)
 - 🌱 I’m currently working on putting an AI bot in my twitter clone
-  - Update, this led to building a comments system which led to #7DaysOfCanva so I can step-up my design skills and give the site a facelift.
+  - Update: this led to building a comments system which led to #7DaysOfCanva so b/c I want to move the project off Bootstrap.
 - 📫 How to reach me ...calebwood.cs@gmail.com

 ## Recent Learning: